He Screamed, “You’re Not a Jew Anymore!”

 The separation caused by accepting idolatry can be rectified by returning to the true God through sincere repentance, as it says, “Return unto me, and I will return unto you” (Malachi 3:7) and “I will cleanse you from all your idols” (Ezekiel 36:25).

-As descendants of Abraham, Yitzchok, and Yaacov, Jews have an eternal connection [Torah and Mitzvot] to God and can trust in God’s promise, “I will establish My covenant between Me and you and your descendants after you in their generations, for an everlasting covenant, to be God to you and your descendants after you."
-(Genesis 17:7)
+As descendants of Abraham, Isaac, and Jacob, Jews have an eternal connection [Torah and mitzvot] to God and can trust in God’s promise, “I will establish My covenant between Me and you and your descendants after you in their generations, for an everlasting covenant, to be God to you and your descendants after you” (Genesis 17:7).

 Rabbi Bentzion Kravitz